gatlin/psilo/README.md

 Status
 ===

+**10 June 2014**  The syntax and semantics for lists and types have been dramatically changed and simplified.
+Essentially, structs are quoted lists which takes advantage of a number of other features to make ADTs and continuations much simpler.

 **29 May 2014** A nascent evaluator is now committed.
 By no means is it complete, but I can successfully run computations in a rough subset of the language, so that's something!